juanantonio284/my_python_notes/OOP/oop_basic_concepts.md

 <!-- [Page 200] -->

-**Objects**: Objects are the core things that Python programs manipulate.
-Every object has a *type* that defines the kinds of things that programs can do with that object.
+**Objects**: objects are the core things that Python programs manipulate; every object has a **type** that defines the kinds of things that programs can do with that object.
   (Section 2.2.1)

-**The key to object-oriented programming**: think about objects as collections of both data *and* the methods that operate on that data
+**The key to object-oriented programming**: think about objects as collections of both data *and* the methods that operate on that data.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->